 Charlotte doubles as Banshee, Penn., a small town in the Pennsylvania Amish country, in the new Cinemax Series “Banshee.”
 From “True Blood” creator Alan Ball, “Banshee” features Antony Starr as Lucas Hood, an ex-con posing as the sheriff of Banshee.
 “Banshee” was filmed in and around Charlotte during 2012 at various locations including McGee Lumber Company on North Graham Street, Miles Cafeteria in Gastonia, N.C., and various locations in Uptown Charlotte as well as Lincolnton, N.C.
 The “crime boss'” home in the series is a 10,000-square-foot house 24 miles south of Charlotte in Waxhaw.

-In its second season, Showtime’s “Homeland” returned to Charlotte and is putting down roots in the Queen City.
+Showtime’s “Homeland” filmed three seasons in Charlotte.
 The psychological thriller starring Claire Danes and Damian Lewis is set in Washington, D.C., but filmed in Charlotte where Uptown resembles parts of D.C. and the suburbs have a likeness to northern Virginia.
 The Brody family’s “northern Virginia” house is in the Mountainbrook neighborhood in South Park near stores like SouthPark Mall, Phillips Place and the shops at Morrison.
 Freedom Park is featured prominently in the show’s premiere episode.
 Visitors won’t find any espionage in this lovely city park however.
 Full of tennis courts, soccer fields and walking trails, Freedom Park has been called the “Central Park” of Charlotte.
 In another popular area in Charlotte, Danes dined at the Myers Park restaurant Nolen Kitchen.
 Offering continental cuisine and an extensive wine list, Nolen Kitchen has become a popular hangout for Charlotteans and visitors alike.
 And just outside Center City, NC Music Factory is where Lewis performed a rousing rendition of “White Wedding” at the Homeland Season 1 Wrap Party at VBGB Beer & Hall Garden.
 VBGB has more than 30 beers on tap and cornhole boards to complement its fun, casual menu.